Join Our Mailing List for free Newsletters and Updates

 Fertil Steril.
 2010 May 1;93(7):2095-104.
 Epub 2010 Apr 8.

 Soybean isoflavone exposure does not have feminizing effects on men: a critical examination of the clinical evidence.

 Department of Nutrition, School of Public Health, Loma Linda University, Loma Linda, California 92350,USA.

-Objective: To critically evaluate the clinical evidence, and when not available, the animal data, most relevant to concerns that isoflavone exposure in the form of supplements or soy foods has feminizing effects on men.
+Abstract Objective: To critically evaluate the clinical evidence, and when not available, the animal data, most relevant to concerns that isoflavone exposure in the form of supplements or soy foods has feminizing effects on men.

 Design: Medline literature review and cross-reference of published data.